pds-data-dictionaries/PDS-Data-Dictionaries.github.io/_sources/development/ldd-update.rst.txt

 Once the LDD Steward approves the change, they will get the latest version of the LDD from Github, and complete the necessary updates to the IngestLDD file (TBD link).

-The LDD Steward can download and use `LDDTool  <https://nasa-pds.github.io/pds4-information-model/model-lddtool/index.html>`_ for testing purposes, but only changes to the IngestLDD should be added to the Github repo in future steps.
+The LDD Steward can download and use `LDDTool  <https://nasa-pds.github.io/pds4-information-model/model-lddtool/index.html>`_ for testing purposes, but only the IngestLDD will be needed for submission to Github.

 4. Push Updates To Github